adamdehaven/perfect-pullquotes/readme.txt

 == Frequently Asked Questions ==

-= When I insert a `[pullquote]` shortcode, there are lots of empty options.
-Are all of the option attributes required? =
+= Are all of the shortcode option attributes required? =

-No.

-Only the `align` option attribute is required.
+No. Only the `align` option attribute is required.
 All other attributes may be deleted if unsued.
 For example:
 <pre>[pullquote align="left"]Text[/pullquote]</pre>

-To change the default color of the pullquote’s border, before uploading the plugin, edit lines `67`, `75`, and `83` of the `perfect-pullquotes.css` file by changing the HEX value of the `border-color` attribute.
-Alternatively, once the plugin is installed, you may utilize the “color” option included within the shortcode.

 = How can I change the color of the pullquote's border? =